mapninja/Earthsys144/GLOSSARY.md

 ## Cartography

 The design and making of maps.
 Cartography includes choices about symbolization, labeling, layout, scale, color, and visual hierarchy.

+## Choropleth Map

+A map that uses differences in color or shading to show how a value varies across areas such as counties, census tracts, or states.
+Choropleth maps depend heavily on sensible classification and symbol choices.

+## Column

+A vertical field in a table that stores one type of information for every record.
+In GIS attribute tables, a column might store county name, population, or median household income.

 ## Coordinate System